Nagoya Japan MaxiCourse Curriculum

 • Consider implant therapy as part of the overall treatment plan for patients.

-of the medically compromised patient.
-Review of basic pharmacokinetics
+the medically compromised patient.
+Review of basic pharmacokinetics and pharmacodynamics.

 Outcomes: The students will be able to: